teragramgius/GherryPlus/docs/designproposal.md

 Ongoing app maintenance, updates, and improvements are essential for maintaining user satisfaction and ensuring the app stays up-to-date with the latest research and user needs.
 ### Contingency fund: 5-10% of the total budget
 It's wise to allocate a portion of the budget for unexpected expenses or challenges that may arise during the app's development and launch.

+## Content Management

+### Static vs. Dynamic Content:
+The app will have a mix of both static and dynamic content.

+#### Static content includes
+- General information about the app, its features, and usage instructions
+- Educational materials and resources related to memory loss problems
+- Terms of service, privacy policy, and legal disclaimers

+#### Dynamic content includes:
+- User-generated content, such as posts or comments in support groups or forums
+- Personalized content based on user profiles and preferences, like customized cognitive exercises or tailored recommendations
+- Regular updates on the latest research, news, and best practices in memory care

+### Content Creation:
+Content will be created by various contributors, including:
+- ***App developers and designers***: Responsible for creating static content, such as app information, user interface elements, and basic instructions
+- ***Subject matter experts:*** Healthcare professionals or memory care specialists who create educational materials, resources, and expert advice
+- ***App users:*** Contribute dynamic content by participating in support groups, forums, and sharing their experiences and insights

+### Content Management System (CMS):
+A content management system will be necessary to manage and organize the app's content efficiently.
+The CMS will allow authorized team members to create, edit, and publish content, ensuring that the app stays up-to-date and relevant.
+Additionally, the CMS will help in managing user-generated content, including moderation tools to maintain a safe and supportive environment for users.

+### Legal Aspects of Content:
+It is crucial to consider the legal aspects of content, including:
+- ***Copyright:*** Ensure that all content used in the app, such as text, images, videos, or audio, is either original or used with proper permissions and licenses.
+Provide proper attribution to original sources when necessary.
+- ***Privacy policy:*** Clearly outline how user data is collected, stored, and used, ensuring compliance with data protection regulations (e.g., GDPR).
+- ***Terms of service:*** Define the terms and conditions for using the app, including acceptable use policies, user-generated content guidelines, and disclaimers.
+- ***Accessibility:*** Ensure that the app and its content meet accessibility standards, providing an inclusive experience for all users.